colbysparks/clasp-example/README.md

 clasp clone "https://script.google.com/u/0/home/projects/your_apps_script_id/edit" --rootDir "./src"
 ```

-__Important__: You must move the generated `src/.clasp.json` file into your project's root directory.
+__Important__: You must move the generated `src/.clasp.json` file into your project's root directory to replace the existing one.

 ### Update file extensions